mjohngreene/goth/README.md

 ## Status

+`goth` is an experiment in language design and exotic syntax.
+It targets certain desiderata for a language that is human readable but optimized for LLM characteristics.

 `goth` was born on 2026-01-16.
 The alpha version of the language and interpreter were completed on 2026-01-17.
+Type checking was implemented from 2026-01-17 to 2026-01-18.
+The compiler was implemented starting on 2026-01-18.

 ### Fully Implemented